SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/searchengine/db-basics.md

 ## Indexes

 If you need fast access to a table's rows, it is possible to create an index, a separate structure over selected columns.
 It is an efficient way to retrieve data, but adds complexity and cost to changing data.
 An analog equivalent would be the alphabetic list of topics with page-references you find at the back of an encyclopedia.

-## Mirroring

-[Database mirroring](https://community.superoffice.com/en/developer/create-apps/concepts/integration-services/database-mirroring/) is an API feature that applications can use for local processing when real-time data is not the most important consideration.
-It's not a standalone product.